limbernie/limbernie.github.io/_posts/2018-05-20-geminiinc-walkthrough.md

 ![0.htaf69v3tiu](/assets/images/posts/geminiinc-walkthrough/0.htaf69v3tiu.png)

 I discover that I can access both the profile and export page without having to log in.
 This means that the export page (`export.php`) probably hardcoded the profile page (`profile.php?u=1`) for PDF conversion.
-Another interesting fact &mdash; `export.php` uses `wkhtmltopdf` for the PDF conversion.
+Another interesting fact &mdash; `export.php` uses `wkhtmltopdf` for PDF conversion.

 ![0.h6tdka9vftf](/assets/images/posts/geminiinc-walkthrough/0.h6tdka9vftf.png)

-I also discover that **Display name** and **Email** are not input validated in the user's profile edit page (`user.php`).
+I also discover that **Display name** and **Email** are not validated in the user's profile edit page (`user.php`).
 You can verify this from the source code of `user.php`.

 ```php
 $email = $_POST['email'];